anastasiamkh/aws-certified-machine-learning-exam-prep/README.md

 Although this was made for MLS-C01 (Machine Learning Specialty) Exam, it should also cover both Associate ML Exams - (Machine Learning Associate) and (Machine Learning Engineer Associate).
 The extra material useful just for ML Engineer exam appears is marked.

+> [!NOTE]
-The notes are supposed to help you revise before the exam, not study the topics from scratch.
+> The notes are supposed to help you revise before the exam, not study the topics from scratch.
 If you are a beginner to ML, I recommend on doing a full ML course first.
 This project is aimed more at Data Scientists/ML Engineers already working in the field, but missing the full scope of AWS services available for ML Lifecycle.

 - [AWS Certified Machine Learning - Specialty Exam](#aws-certified-machine-learning---specialty-exam)
   - [Preparatory Courses](#preparatory-courses)